MrToph/cmichelio/README.md

 * [x] Write plugin that reads markdown svgs and copies them over modifying the markdown. like `gatsby-remark-images`.
 Done by `gatsby-remark-copy-linked-files` plugin.
 * [x] Twitter breaks with `widgets.js:formatted:2764 Uncaught (in promise) Error: sandbox not initialized at e.addRootClass (widgets.js:formatted:2764)`
 * [ ] Document everything.
 That we have two crosspost scripts.
 They resolve relative urls to absolute ones, etc. That's why we need the custom plugin that copies over the stuff.
-Non-vector-image formats are handled and resized by `gatsby-remark-images`, svgs (and all other linked files) are copied over to `/static` by `gatsby-remark-copy-linked-files`.
+Non-vector-image formats are handled and resized by `gatsby-remark-images`, svgs (and all other linked files) are copied over to `/static` by `gatsby-remark-copy-linked-files` on **build** only.
 Twitter widget workings

 2. Solution
 * [x] Write plugin that copies over all image files in `src/pages/**/*` while keeping the folder structure of the *slug*!
 Just use new slug logic, don't care about slug in frontmatter.
 (Maybe just hook in `onCreateNode` and check for images from `gatsby-source-filesystem`?
 Or do custom plugin and query the images later?)